 Mewtwo is at the very bottom right, separated from the rest of the map by water and walls – image courtesy of Bulbapedia [see link]

 Mewtwo stood alone on a small island at the very end of the dungeon.
 There was nothing to do in this area other than catch Mewtwo.
 But it looked cool.
 I am sure that it was the subject of many myths and rumors, although I do not remember any specifically.
-Nintendo Power took advantage of the mystique of Mewtwo to direct the player to needlessly spend a few minutes (or longer, if he or she was directionally challenged) to descend to the bottom level of the Unknown Dungeon where Mewtwo once waited.
+Expert Gamer took advantage of the mystique of Mewtwo to direct the player to needlessly spend a few minutes (or longer, if he or she was directionally challenged) to descend to the bottom level of the Unknown Dungeon where Mewtwo once waited.

-Nintendo Power should have specified that it was necessary to battle and/or catch Mewtwo first.
+Expert Gamer should have specified that it was necessary to battle and/or catch Mewtwo first.
 I mean what if a player was lazy and had not gotten around to it yet?
 Technically speaking, the instructions seem to suggest that confronting Mewtwo is not necessary.
 Slackers.

 Step 5: Evolve Your Dragonite With a Fire Stone Where You Found Mewtwo